BroadbandForum/meshComms/README.md

   * "**libpthread**" and "**librt**" to create threads this are typically already installed in all Linux systems.

-  * "**libpcap**"  to capture 1905 and LLDP packets.
-Usually you will have to manually install it first (ex: "sudo aptitude install libcap-dev" in Debian based distros)

   * "**libcrypto**" for WPS stuff.
 As in the previous case you probably need to install it first (ex: "sudo aptitude install libssl-dev" in Debian based distros)